toto/docs/_includes/parse-server/push-notifications.md

 ### 3. Configure Client Apps

 Configure an app which connects to Parse Server.
 We have provided a detailed [list of steps to configure your iOS and Android clients](#configuring-your-clients-to-receive-push-notifications).

+Note that tvOS is supported in SDK versions _higher then_ 1.17.2.

 ### 4. Send Push Notifications